dimajix/flowman/docs/plugins/azure.md

 # Azure Plugin

-The Azure plugin mainly provides the ADLS2 (Azure DataLake Filesystem) and ABS (Azure Blob Filesystem) to be used as the storage layer.
+The Azure plugin mainly provides the ADLS2 (Azure Data Lake file system) and ABS (Azure Blob Storage) to be used as the storage layer.